kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: This is a vital step, the shown two-factor authentication codes may be invalid otherwise.

-Enter the current valid 2FA code shown on Authenticator:
+Enter the current valid two-factor authentication code shown on Authenticator:

 <img alt = "OPSkins - Enable 2FA Step 10" src = "img/opskins_enable_2fa_step_10.png">